postcss/postcss/README.md

     });
 ```

-You can also use PostCSS plugins with the Stylus preprocessor by using [`poststylus`]
+You can also use PostCSS plugins with the Stylus by using [`poststylus`].

 Read the [PostCSS API] for more details about the JS API.